Amsterdam Central Station [Centraal Station] is the city’s main public transportation hub.

 The bus station is at the same level as the train tracks, and provides magnificent panoramic views of the river IJ.

 It is located underneath a new, glass roof that features the name ‘Amsterdam’ in giant letters.
 The roof covers not just the bus terminal, but also the taxi rank, the kiss & ride places, and a significant portion of the quay.

 Shops, Restaurants, Fast Food

 The station is home to a number of shops — anything from fashion- and beauty stores to a supermarket and a warehouse.

-There are many restaurants and fast-food places as well, offering a wide variety of dishes from around the world.
+There are many restaurants and fast-food places as well — more than 65, in fact.
+They offer a wide variety of dishes from around the world.
 Among our personal favorites: Salsashop (Mexican, but basically a clone of the America’s Chipotle), Saigon Càphê (Vietnamese), Fishbar Saltzer (‘World’), and Saté Bar (Indian).

 Underneath the bus terminal is the IJhal (IJ hall), which is home to shops, restaurants and services.